acfatah/conventions-standards-and-guidelines/README.md

 without introducing defects.
 This pillar focuses on the long-term maintainability of the codebase.

-Things that we can do to make our code refactorable.
+Things that we can do to make our code refactorable:

 - Isolated side effects
 - Tests
 - Static types
+- Rule of Three

-A side effect is when a function or module modifies data outside the scope of itself.
-For example, writing data to a disk, changing a global variable, or printing something to the terminal.
+A side effect is when a function or module modifies data outside the scope of itself, for example, writing data to a disk, changing a global variable, or printing something to the terminal.

-A program are instructions that a computer executes which take data in and produce data out.
-If a program has no side effects at all then it's a black box.
+A program consists of instructions that a computer executes to take data in and produce data out.
+If a program has no side effects at all, then it's a black box.

-A program isn't useful if there's no data going out.
-But, for a program to produce data it has to modify something in the world outside itself.
-For this reason we need side effects, but we also need to isolate them.
+While side effects are necessary to make a program useful (since it has to modify something in the outside world), they should be isolated.

-Side effects make our code hard to test, because if a function's execution modifies some data that another function depends on then we can't be sure that a function will always give the same output with the same given input.
+Side effects make code hard to test, because if a function's execution modifies some data that another function depends on, we can't be sure that the function will always give the same output with the same input.

-Side effects introduce coupling between otherwise reusable modules.
-If module A modifies some global state that module B depends on, then A has to be run before B.
+Side effects also introduce coupling between otherwise reusable modules.
+If module A modifies global state that module B depends on, then A must be run before B.

-Side effects make our system unpredictable.
-If any function or module can manipulate the state of the application, then we can't be sure how us updating one module will affect the whole system.
+Side effects make systems unpredictable.
+If any function or module can manipulate the application's state, it becomes difficult to predict how changing one part will affect the entire system.

-We isolate side effects by making one central place to update global state of our application.
+**To manage side effects**, isolate them by creating a central place to update the global state of your application.

-Best Practices:
+**The Rule of Three**:
+Don't refactor code until it's been duplicated at least twice.
+The first time is fine, the second time you can copy, but the third time, it's time to refactor.
+This helps avoid premature optimization and unnecessary abstraction.

+**Best Practices:**
-- Loose Coupling: Design components that are independent of each other, so changes in one area don’t ripple through the entire codebase.
+- **Loose Coupling**: Design components to be independent of each other, so changes in one area don’t ripple through the entire codebase.

-- High Cohesion: Group related functionalities together, ensuring that each module or class has a clear, singular purpose.
+- **High Cohesion**: Group related functionalities together, ensuring that each module or class has a clear, singular purpose.

-- Code Smells: Regularly check and refactor code to eliminate code smells such as long methods, large classes, and unnecessary complexity.
+- **Code Smells**: Regularly check and refactor code to eliminate code smells such as long methods, large classes, and unnecessary complexity.

-- Version Control: Use version control systems like Git to track changes and facilitate collaboration and refactoring.
+- **Version Control**: Use systems like Git to track changes and facilitate collaboration and refactoring.
+- **Rule of Three**: Apply refactoring when the same logic or code is duplicated three times, ensuring patterns are worth abstracting without premature optimization.

 ### <a name='Reliability'></a>Reliability